 “Wasn’t it cute of her.
 She’s got a bill.
 She’s going to introduce it just like a man.
 Isn’t that darling?’
 I restrained myself, because after all I was in the distinct minority.
 I could not offend them.
 So I would just bat my eyelashes and beam at them and act as if I thought it was the way I wanted to be treated.
 Wasn’t that the only thing to do?”

 Not only did she “have” a bill, but her breach of promise bill, dubbed the “Anti-Heart Balm Bill,” made waves in Indiana and across the country.
 Nicholson’s proposal would outlaw the ability of a woman to sue a man who had promised to marry them, but changed their minds.
 She felt that deriving monetary gain from emotional pain went against feminist principles and that if a man did the same to a woman he would be absolutely condemned.
-Nicholson described her reasoning for the bill, which had been protested by some women’s groups:
+Nicholson described her reasoning for the bill, which generally had the support of women across the nation: